-This Facility Plan proposes 425 miles of new bikeways and trails within the City of Albuquerque.
-They were developed through detailed analysis of the existing bikeway and multi-use trail system, projects recommended by previous plans, public input, stakeholder's recommendations and the Facility Plan's Goal to develop an interconnected and balanced bikeway system.
+This Facility Plan proposes 458 miles of new bikeways and trails within the City of Albuquerque.
+They were developed through the detailed analysis of the existing bikeway and multi-use trail system, projects recommendations of previous plans, public input, stakeholder's recommendations and the Facility Plan's Goal to develop an interconnected and balanced bikeway system.
 All projects that were identified from the sources listed above are included in the Full Build-Out of the Bikeways & Trails Facility Plan.
-The present-day cost for these proposed projects based on the cost estimation assumption, described in Chapter 4.B.3, Estimated Costs, below, is \$121,168,000.
-This total does not reflect right-of-way costs.

 At current levels of funding for capital projects, which is approximately \$3 million per year, the full build-out of the network will take approximately 50 years.
 These projects consist of the following: